 You need to pay attention to the following fields to avoid unwanted domain loss:

-– Registrar: The domain management registrar (e.g., P.A Vietnam)
+– Registrar: The registrar managing the domain name (e.g., P.A Vietnam)

-– Name Server: The system that directs traffic to the web host
+– Name Server: The system directing traffic to the web host

 Accurate WHOIS check checklist